MainuddinAlam/Gen_AI_Assignment/README.md

-# Gen_AI_Assignment
+# Gen_AI_Project
-The final assignment of the Generative AI course
+The final project of the Generative AI course.
+Submitted by: Mainuddin Alam Irteja